yonetoussaint/vivid-voyage-fetch-53-83-54-30/README.md

 Performance Notes:

-All read-heavy endpoints use React Query cache + staleTime 5s
+All read-heavy endpoints use React Query cache with staleTime = 5s

-DB queries are prepared statements only, no ORM raw queries without type safety
+DB queries are prepared statements only; no raw ORM queries without type safety

 Transactions used for multi-step operations (order creation → stock decrement → payment log)